mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 is a good summary of the different steps of the implementation.
 In even shorter
 words:

-- Stage 1 (achieved in the 1st half of the initiative): To achieve backward compatibility, each classic Ember Addon package is rebuilt into a new v2 package format stored in a `rewritten-packages` folder, more static and analyzable.
+- To achieve backward compatibility, each classic Ember Addon package is rebuilt into a new v2 package format stored in a `rewritten-packages` folder, more static and analyzable.

-- Stage 2 (achieved in the 1st half of the initiative): By default, Ember apps can't be built with Vite because they rely on features Vite cannot understand.
+- By default, Ember apps can't be built with Vite because they rely on features Vite cannot understand.
 To work around this problem, Embroider generates a `rewritten-app`, which is slightly different from the initial Ember app in a way it can be consumed by Vite.
 But the generation of this rewritten app is an extra step that comes with performance downsides.

-- Stage 3 (team's focus on the 2nd half of the initiative): To optimize the Vite build, we have started a wide technical topic called “inversion of control”.
+- To optimize the Vite build, we have started a wide technical topic called “Inversion of Control”.
 The idea is that instead of having Embroider produce a rewritten app, and then passing over to Vite once the rewritten app is ready, Vite takes the lead, and when it’s unable to resolve Ember-specific requests, it asks Embroider to return the information without the need of a rewritten app.

-The sections below provide an overview of Stage 3, which consists of gradually replacing a large proportion of Stage 2 behaviors with this new “inversion of control” approach.
+The sections below provide an overview of this "Inversion of Control" process, which consists of gradually replacing a large proportion of the `rewritten-app` with this virtual content that Vite can understand

-### a.
-Optimize the Vite build with inversion of control
+### Optimize the Vite build with inversion of control

 To put it very simply: Vite cannot build the initial Ember app, but it can build the rewritten app, so we are going to remove all the differences between both